ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 This research is supported by DATAIA convergence institute as part of the « Programme d’Investissement d’Avenir », (ANR-17-CONV-0003) operated by Centre Borelli (ENS Paris-Saclay) and LaMME (Évry University).

+This seminar is also made possible with financial support of the Industrial Data Analytics and Machine Learning (IDAML) chair of ENS Paris-Saclay.

 ![_config.yml]({{ site.baseurl }}/images/logo_borelli.png)
 ![_config.yml]({{ site.baseurl }}/images/logo_lamme.png)